 The previous List of 9 was all about well-known filmmaking brothers.
-I thought it only fair to give equal time to creative teams of sisters who have achieved notoriety for their work, and since sadly there aren't enough teams of filmmaking sisters to draw a list from, I thought I'd broaden the scope a little bit to include female siblings… read more!
+I thought it only fair to give equal time to teams of sisters who have achieved notoriety for their work, and since, sadly, there aren't enough teams of filmmaking sisters to draw a list from, I had to broaden the scope a little bit to include female siblings in… read more!

-Brother acts have long been a show biz mainstay: Warner, Marx, Smothers, Nicholas, Wayans - can you think of any of these surnames without adding the word "Brothers" to it?
-Heck, you can even go all the way back to the Grimms.
-But this list is about those brothers behind the camera, the brothers that almost never make films separately… read more!
+Brother acts have long been a showbiz mainstay: Warner, Marx, Smothers, Nicholas, Wayans - can you think of any of these surnames without adding the word "Brothers" to it?
+Heck, you can go all the way back to the Grimms.
+But this list is about those brothers behind the camera, the brothers that almost never make films separately from each… read more!

 After hearing about her son Kurt Cobain's suicide in 1994, Wendy Fradenburg Cobain O'Connor reportedly muttered, "Now he's gone and joined that stupid club."
-She was referring to "The 27 Club," those famous pop stars from the 1960s who all died at 27.
-In honor of Cobain's death - 13 years ago today - I thought I'd list nine people… read more!
+She was referring to the "27 Club", those famous 1960s rockers who all died at 27.
+In honor of Cobain's death, 13 years ago today, I thought I'd list nine people who qualify for the club.… read more!

-Many say that the origins of modern-day rap music lie in the inner city practice known as "signifying," wherein two young friends or rivals spar by hurling hilarious, often vulgar insults at each other - usually involving crude remarks about somebody's mother.
+Many say that the origins of modern-day hip hop lie in the inner city practice known as "signifying", wherein two young friends or rivals spar by hurling hilarious, often vulgar insults at each other – usually involving crude remarks about their mothers.
 These quickly became known as "Yo Mama" jokes.
 Now, there is probably only a very slim overlap between… read more!

 The topicality of this list is vague at best, though it does look forward to the future a little bit (see entry #3, below) and also has to do with my former place of employment (see entry #2).
 Born in 1966.
 Both TV series debuted in this watershed year, when color TV was still new.
 I Love Lucy?
 Both shows… read more!